By Jerri-Lynn Scofield, who has worked as a securities lawyer and a derivatives trader. She is currently writing a book about textile artisans.

 California Clean Air Act Waiver

 Under the terms of the 1970 Clean Air Act, California enjoys a waiver to set its own tougher emissions standards.
-California has particular air quality concerns, and this provision means it sets nationwide emissions standards, de facto – as carmakers don’t want to produce separate model cars comply with varying state standards.
+California has particular air quality concerns, and this provision means it sets nationwide emissions standards, de facto – as carmakers don’t want to produce separate model cars to comply with varying state standards.
 Additionally, “ [a] dozen states follow California’s lead on emissions rules, and Canada has recently agreed to as well,” according to The Verge.

 The Trump emissions policy proposed last year sought to eliminate California’s special status under the Clean Air Act.
 Yet California has challenged this agenda and has litigated, aggressively and largely successfully, on this and other environmental issues, according to the LA Times, In California vs. Trump, the state is winning nearly all its environmental cases.
 There has been concern expressed that allowing California to maintain higher standards could lead to bifurcation of the market.
 This is not necessarily the case when carmakers choose to comply with a tougher California standard that would be the single standard, for the US and Canada.